 "Tiger’s Jaw" has fleshy green leaves, that form an unusual bunch of boat-shaped leaves.
 It has teeth along its leaves edges, that are used to absorb moisture.
 It is a light-loving plant.
 It should be grown in full sunlight or partial shade.
 During its active growth seasons, i.e. fall and winter, it grows beautiful large yellow flowers.

-Its leaves are dark-green or grey-green color, with small white dots on its outer area.
+Its leaves are dark-green or grey-green in color, with small white dots on its outer area.

 Details about Faucaria tigrina "Tiger’s Jaw"